mavjav-edu/pcc_2e/beyond_pcc/ai_player.md

 ### Refactoring

 The main while loop in `run_game()` is getting pretty long, so we should pull out the automation logic into a separate method.
-I made a new method called `_implement_strategy()`, and moved the code for moving the ship and firing bullets into this method:
+The book's author says he made a new method called `_implement_strategy()`, and moved the code for moving the ship and firing bullets into this method:

 ```python
 class AIPlayer: